 - Naturally vegan, dairy-free and gluten-free

-- Rolled oats: I recommend using thicker type of rolled oats, such as old-fashioned oats for best texture.
-Using quick cooking oats might result in a consistency that's too mushy, although will still work out fine.
+- Rolled oats: I recommend using a thicker type of rolled oats, such as old-fashioned oats for the best texture.
+Using quick cooking oats might result in a consistency that's too mushy, although it will still work out fine.

 - Chia seeds: optional, but highly recommended.
-The seeds complement the soft pudding-like texture from the oats and boost the mixture with more nutrition.
+The seeds complement the soft pudding-like texture of the oats and boost the mixture with more nutrition.

-- Cherries: the star of this recipe! you can use both red or yellow cherries and feel free to use frozen cherries when they are not in season.
+- Cherries: you can use both red or yellow fresh cherries and feel free to use frozen cherries when they are not in season.
 I used a packed cup to mix in the overnight oat mixture, but actually even added a bunch of extra cherries as well for more texture and goodness.
 So be sure to have plenty!

-- Plant-based milk: use your favorite kind, although I recommend oat milk for overnight oats, it is so creamy and rich on its own!
+- Dairy-free milk: use your favorite kind, although I recommend oat milk for overnight oats, it is so creamy and rich on its own!
 I love the oat milk from Oatly.

-- Almond butter: absolutely optional, although it adds such an incredible creamy texture to the oat mixture!
-It also make the recipe higher in protein and fats to make this recipe more satisfying and filling.
-You could swap for peanut butter, although this might overpower the overall taste a little bit too much.
+- Almond butter: optional, but it adds an incredible creamy texture to the oat mixture!
+It also makes the recipe higher in protein and fats to make this recipe more satisfying and filling.
+You could swap for peanut butter.

-- Vanilla extract: also optional and swap for almond extract if you want (use less then the vanilla extract), which is a classic combination of flavors with cherries!
+- Vanilla extract: also optional and swap for almond extract if you want (use less than the vanilla extract), which is a classic combination of flavors with cherries!

 Prepare the cherries